nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds all persons whose names or attributes contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.

 Format: `find KEYWORD [MORE_KEYWORDS]…​`